How to Recover Deleted Files From a Flash Drive

 Why Disk Drill Should Be Your Primary Flash Drive Recovery Tool

 When faced with a lost file, you want to reach for a recovery tool that has a proven track record of success.
 Disk Drill has been used by countless users to recover lost files from USB flash drives both on Windows and Mac computers.
-Here are some reasons why Disk Drill is the best app to recover permanently deleted files, and why it should be your data recovery tool of choice.
+Here are some reasons why Disk Drill is the best app to retrieve deleted files from the USB drive, and why it should be your data recovery tool of choice.

 What’s the Difference Between the Free and Pro Version of Disk Drill?